 CBD has been getting attention in the past few years, and you can find it in all forms in countries where it is legal.
 It is available in capsules, oil, or gel, and you can add it to beverages and even foods.
 Now that it has been trendy, its influence also reached the world of sports and is prevalently used in golf, cricket and rugby.
-The question here then is, can it be used in cycling like in other sports mentioned, and would it be legal?
+The question here, then, is, can it be used in cycling like in other sports mentioned, and would it be legal?

 Is Cannabidiol Legal in Canada?

 CBD gummies and other CBD-infused products are legal in most countries, including Canada, and are regulated by the Cannabis Act.
-It has been used to treat several medical conditions but is still considered a controlled substance based on the United Nations drug control conventions.
+It has been used to treat several medical conditions but is still a controlled substance based on the United Nations drug control conventions.